QuFeiFan/QuFeiFan.github.io/_pages/about.md

   - /about.html
 ---

-I am a research assistant in the Department of [Electrical and Electronic Engineering](https://www.eee.hku.hk/) at [the University of Hong Kong](https://www.hku.hk/).
+I am a research assistant in the Department of [Electrical and Electronic Engineering](https://www.eee.hku.hk/) at [The University of Hong Kong](https://www.hku.hk/).
 Currently, I am conducting research in the Computational Imaging & Mixed Representation Laboratory [(WeLight@HKU)](https://hku.welight.fun/) led by [Dr. Evan Y. Peng](https://www.eee.hku.hk/~evanpeng/).

-I completed my bachelor’s degree in Electronic Information Engineering at Xidian University, and further pursued a master’s degree in Electrical and Electronic Engineering at the University of Hong Kong under the supervision of Dr. Evan Y. Peng.
+I completed my bachelor’s degree in Electronic Information Engineering at Xidian University, and further pursued a master’s degree in Electrical and Electronic Engineering at The University of Hong Kong under the supervision of Dr. Evan Y. Peng.

 My current academic interests revolve around the areas of Holography, Computer Graphics, and XR.